ds5010/spring-2023/install.md

 ## 2. Install vscode

-This is a visual text editor (for starters) and an IDE (integrated dev environment) with some configuration
+VScode is a free visual text editor and an IDE (integrated dev environment) from microsoft.

 * https://code.visualstudio.com/download